Skip to main content

 Some states, such as Michigan and New York, don't allow for excluded drivers.
 In most cases, however, if the excluded driver gets into an accident in your car, they will become liable for any resulting damages.

-If you take your sister's car for a joyride without her permission and get into an accident, she likely won't be held liable for your criminal actions.
-However, if your sister allows you to borrow her car and she is aware you are intoxicated by drugs, alcohol, or a combination of both, she may become liable both civilly and criminally.
-If your sister knowingly allows an unlicensed driver to take the wheel of her car and that person gets into an accident, she will also likely be held liable.
+If you take your sister's car for a joyride without her permission and get into an accident, she likely won't have liability for your criminal actions.
+However, if your sister allows you to borrow her car and she is aware you are intoxicated by drugs, alcohol, or a combination of both, she may have both civil and criminal liability.
+If your sister knowingly allows an unlicensed driver to take the wheel of her car and that person gets into an accident, she will also likely have liability.

 Borrowed Car Accidents: Who Pays?
 Related Resources

 Accident in a Borrowed Car?
-Get Professional Legal Help Today
+Get Legal Advice From a Car Accident Lawyer Today

 Can I Solve This on My Own or Do I Need an Attorney?